SuperOfficeDocs/superoffice-docs/docs/api/contact/row/add-new-contact-interest.md

 Finally, we need to create a `ContIntHeadingLinkRow`.
 This is necessary because the `ContInt` is defined as a sub-item, we would need to create a heading that it should fall under.

-This is done calling `CreateNew()`in the `ContIntHeadingLinkRow` class and assigning values to its properties.
+This is done by calling `CreateNew()`in the `ContIntHeadingLinkRow` class and assigning values to its properties.

 ## Result